Master of Policy Studies

 Tuition fees vary according to a candidate’s residency status and are reviewed annually.
 Details on course fees can be found on the Master of Policy Studies entry in the Sydney Courses database.
-Comprehensive information regarding international student fees is available here.
+General information regarding international student fees is available here.